One of favorite conversations with brands is the one around table stakes.

 Because, we had too.
 We just didn't give up on it.

+There are startup unicorns and there are individual human unicorns.
+Both are called unicorns because they're extremely rare – and thus, incredibly valuable.
 A startup earns the term "unicorn" when it gets a valuation of 1 billion dollars.
-A human earns the term when they kick-a at so many things, it's impossible to put them in a box.
+A human earns the term when they rock at so many things, it feels impossible to give them a title or discipline that accurate portrays what they do and doesn't put them in a box.

-If you've ever met a person and said, "Is there anything they can't do?" – you may have found yourself a unicorn.
-Their insatiable curiosity and profound sense of confidence compel them to learn by doing.
-This is why they tend to generally master so many things.
+If you've ever met someone and thought, "Dang, is there anything they can't do?" – you may have found yourself a unicorn.
+Their insatiable curiosity and heightened sense of confidence, oftentimes, compels them to learn by doing.
+You may have heard them referred to as "generalists" vs. "specialists.
+This is because they generally master a volume of things as opposed to going really deep into one thing.

 You can't put a unicorn in a box